 So, your organization has looked into the benefits of implementing a learning management system (LMS) and liked what you found.
-You’re in good company—a recent benchmark report by iMIS found that about one-third of surveyed membership organizations have either made or planned to make investments in a new LMS.
+You’re in good company—a recent benchmark report by iMIS found that more than one-third of surveyed membership organizations have either made or are planning to make investments in a new LMS.

 That’s where this LMS implementation checklist comes in.
 We’ll walk through everything you need to know to get up and running with your new learning platform, including: